Our Vision for PE:

-Physical education at Bradley Barton Primary School -lead by Miss Reid and Mr. Easterbrook
+Physical education at Bradley Barton Primary School - lead by Miss Thomas and Mr. Easterbrook

 Physical education is a core component in the health and welfare of our children at Bradley Barton.
 Our physical education curriculum provides the children with several opportunities to try something new.
 We encourage our children to actively participate in all sports and therefore our emphasis is placed on participation where all children are given the opportunity to succeed at every level.

 The children at Bradley Barton participate in outdoor and indoor PE sessions.
 We offer the children two hours of Physical Education each week.
 All children take part in a full range of sporting activities throughout the academic year.
 These include a wide range of team sports such as TAG rugby, football, netball, hockey, cricket, Dartmoor 3 ball and handball. as well as individual sports such as athletics, badminton, tennis, gymnastics and cross country.
 Children also participate in swimming lessons at the local swimming pool.

 Children currently come into school wearing their PE kit on their PE days, or preferably for the week in case of changes to the timetable.
 This consists of a t-shirt or the colour of your child's tor, plain navy shorts or tracksuit bottoms and trainers with a suitable tread.
 During winter, children are encouraged to wear extra layers (jumpers).
 Please ensure that PE kit is plain with no slogans and no logos larger than a 50p piece.

 Staff professional development